garglet/garglet.github.io/testimonials/_posts/2013-10-22-ui_testimonials.md

 * The use of shortcuts have definitely made reporting more fun and efficient.

-* The functions I particularly value are the semiautomated “push” to AQnet, to be able to scroll with holding the mouse down (a function sadly lost with our isite upgrade) and the hot key for arrows to annotate.

 * The tools that you have provided for the division are exceptional.